GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 For example, to bind an animation to the root scroller on the block axis, the values to pass into `scroll()` are `root` and `block`.
 Put together, the value is `scroll(root block)`.

 {% Aside 'important' %} Because an `animation-duration` set in seconds does not make sense when using a Scroll Progress Timeline, you must set `animation-duration` to `auto`.
-Alternatively, as done in the code snippet above, omit the `animation-duration` from the `animation` shorthand as it will then use its default value which is `auto`. {% endAside %}
+Alternatively, as done in the code snippet above, you can omit the `animation-duration` from the `animation` shorthand as it will then use its default value which is `auto`. {% endAside %}

 #### Demo: Reading progress indicator

+This demo has a reading progress indicator fixed to the top of the viewport.
+As you scroll down the page, the progress bar grows until it takes up the full viewport width upon reaching the end of the document.
+An anonymous Scroll Progress Timeline is used to drive the animation.

 <figure>
   {% Video src="video/AeNB0cHNDkYPUYzDuv8gInYA9rY2/HiTavHlNjHFrA3NLLDZq.mp4", width="800", height="800", controls="true", playsinline="true" %}
-  <figcaption>Recording of the Reading progress indicator demo.</figcaption>
+  <figcaption>Demo: <a href="https://scroll-driven-animations.style/demos/progress-bar/css/scroll-defaults.html">Reading progress indicator</a>.</figcaption>
 </figure>

-This demo has a reading progress indicator fixed to the top of the viewport.
-As you scroll down the page, the progress bar grows until it takes up the full viewport width upon reaching the end of the document.
+{% Details %}
+{% DetailsSummary %}✨ Try it for yourself{% endDetailsSummary %}

-<iframe src="https://scroll-driven-animations.style/demos/progress-bar/css/scroll-defaults.html?embed" frameborder="0" sandbox="allow-scripts allow-forms" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
+<iframe src="https://scroll-driven-animations.style/demos/progress-bar/css/scroll-defaults.html?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
+{% endDetails %}

 The reading progress indicator is positioned at the top of the page using position fixed.
 To leverage composited animations, not the `width` is being animated but the element is scaled down on the x-axis using a `transform`.